github-libra/github-libra.github.io/_posts/2016-05-02-advanced-javascript-OO.md

 ![classical inheritance](/images/classical-inheritance.png)
 ![prototype inheritance](/images/prototype-inheritance.png)

-In real world, we may design complex inheritence diagrams and just create one instance of them, in this case **modules** may be a better solutions.
+In real world, we may design complex inheritence diagrams and just create one instance of them, in this case **modules** may be a better solution.